For a small investment, you can fund reliable water projects that serve villages and schools.

 We've had young students raise money in their neighborhoods, sororities organize entire campuses and a couple guys even biked across Africa to help.

-Everyone got a link to track the construction and results of the specific water project they helped build.
+Everyone gets a link to track the construction and results of the specific water project they helped build.
 You can too!

 Through our years of experience funding water projects, we have learned that each community we serve is different.
 From basic geology, to climate, to culture, many factors determine the most sustainable means to provide access to clean and safe water.